Economy of Afghanistan: Economic development and recovery

 Some of the ongoing national mega projects include the Qosh Tepa Canal project in the north of the country and the New Kabul City.
-Other smaller development projects include the Aino Mena in Kandahar and the Ghazi Amanullah Khan Town east of Jalalabad.
+Other smaller development projects include the Qatar Township in Kabul, Aino Mena in Kandahar and the Ghazi Amanullah Khan Town east of Jalalabad.
 Similar projects are also found in Herat in the west, Mazar-e-Sharif in the north, Khost in the east, and in other cities.
-These projects not only benefit many workers and factories in the country but also attract overseas wealthy Afghan investors.

 There are as much as 5,000 factories in Afghanistan.
-Most are locally owned and operated, while a smaller portion involves foreign investors.
-They produce construction materials, furniture, household items, apparel, food, beverages, etc. The country imports roughly $500 million of textile goods from other countries.
+Most are locally owned, while others involve foreign investors.
+They produce construction materials, furniture, household items, apparel, food, beverages, pharmaceutical products, etc. The country imports roughly $500 million of textile goods from other countries.
+It exported about $168 million worth of cotton in 2022.
 Afghan handwoven rugs are one of the most popular products for exportation.
 Other products include hand crafted antique replicas as well as leather and furs.
 Afghanistan is the third largest exporter of cashmere.

 After the Islamic Emirate of Afghanistan returned to power, the country suffered from a major liquidity crisis and lack of banknotes.
 Because outside donors have severely cut funding to support Afghanistan's health, education, and other essential sectors, many Afghans lost their incomes.
 Under the assessment system of the World Food Programme (WFP), almost 20 million people suffered either level-3 “crisis” or level-4 “emergency” levels of food insecurity.
 The crisis’ impact on women and girls was especially severe.
 Officials under the new Islamic Emirate continue to provide communication services to areas that lacked them.
-The government collected 61 billion afghanis in tariffs between March and September 2022.
+The government collected 61 billion afghanis in tariffs in 2022, which increased to 76 billion in 2023.
+It continues to attract foreign investors.

 Tourism

 Tourism in Afghanistan was at its peak in 1977.
-Many tourists from around the world came to visit Afghanistan, including from as far away as Europe and North America.
+Many tourists from around the world visited Afghanistan, including from as far away as Europe and North America.
 All of that ended with the start of the April 1978 Saur Revolution.
 However, it is again gradually increasing despite having reputation as one of the most dangerous countries in the world.
-Each year about 20,000 foreign tourists visit Afghanistan.
-Tourists are advised to avoid areas where armed criminals are known to operate.
+Between 4,000 and 20,000 foreign tourists visit Afghanistan every year.
+As many as 371,000 Afghans have visited different parts of the country in 2022.
+Tourists are advised to avoid areas where armed criminals may operate.

-The city of Kabul has many guest houses and hotels, which include the Serena Hotel, the Hotel Inter-Continental Kabul, and the Safi Landmark Hotel.
-Small number of guest houses and hotels are also available in other cities such Kandahar, Herat, Mazar-i-Sharif, Jalalabad, Bamyan, Fayezabad, etc. There are bus terminals with mosques, Afghan style restaurants and small shops in the major cities.
+Ariana, Flydubai and Kam Air all provide flight services between Dubai International Airport and Kabul International Airport.
+The city of Kabul has many guest houses and hotels, which include the Kabul Serena Hotel, the Hotel Inter-Continental Kabul, the Safi Landmark Hotel, and the Kabul Star Hotel.
+Small number of guest houses and hotels are also available in other cities such Kandahar, Herat, Mazar-i-Sharif, Jalalabad, Bamyan, Fayezabad, etc. For those wanting to travel by road, there are bus terminals with mosques, Afghan style restaurants and small shops in the major cities.

 The following are some of the notable places in Afghanistan that tourists visit: